Victorian Legislative Council: 2003 reforms

 The electoral system used to elect members of the Legislative Council changed for the 2006 Victorian election, as a result of major reforms passed by the Labor government, led by Steve Bracks, in 2003.
 Under the new system the State is divided into eight electoral regions, each of which returns five members.
 These Legislative Council members serve terms linked to the Legislative Assembly, which has fixed four-year terms unless earlier dissolved in exceptional circumstances.

 Each electoral region covers 11 contiguous Legislative Assembly electoral districts and has 420,000 electors.

-Five regions are metropolitan (Melbourne and environs) (Eastern Metropolitan, Northern Metropolitan, South Eastern Metropolitan, Southern Metropolitan, and Western Metropolitan) and three are non-urban regions (Eastern Victoria, Northern Victoria and Western Victoria).
+Five regions are metropolitan (Melbourne and environs) (North-Eastern Metropolitan, Northern Metropolitan, South Eastern Metropolitan, Southern Metropolitan, and Western Metropolitan) and three are non-urban regions (Eastern Victoria, Northern Victoria and Western Victoria).

 Since 2006, Legislative Council members have been elected using the single transferable vote system of proportional representation.
 Each region elects five members.
 The quota for a seat in each region is 16.7% (one-sixth), approximately 70,000.

 Small parties never receive this amount on the First Count in Victoria's Legislative Council elections but through the vote transfers that are part of STV, some candidates of small parties do receive vote transfers from other small-party candidates and pass quota that way.
 STV thus results in an increase in the number of minor parties represented in the Legislative Council as compared to the Instant-runoff voting system.
 Under Instant-runoff voting, in 2002 for example, the traditional big three - Labor, Liberal and National - took all the seats - Greens with 314,000 voters overall did not take one seat.
 In 2006 the Greens took almost exactly the same number of votes that it had in 2002 and this time won three seats, just slightly less than its 10 percent of the vote should have given it proportionally.
 The Democratic Labour Party also won a seat, the first one it had won in 50 years.
 STV was such that the success for those two parties was achieved while at the same time Labor, Liberal and National parties each still took a number of seats.

 At the same time, the Council's ability to block supply was removed.